A cruise offering from Smithsonian Journeys and PONANT

 Day 6 — Holyhead, Wales

 Arrive in Holyhead, and travel across the Isle of Anglesey and over the Menai Strait to North Wales, one of the cradles of Celtic culture.
 Here, the people hold fast to the old ways, and Welsh remains their mother tongue.
 Choose to travel into the foothills of Snowdonia for a visit to Bodnant Garden, one of the finest examples of 19th-century Victorian landscape design.
 With spring in full bloom, admire a collection of rare plants from all over the world that was begun by a renowned scientist in the 1870s.
-Or delve deeper into Welsh culture, learning about the language industry, and history of Wales on a visit to the National Slate Museum and Caernarfon Castle, one of four northern Welsh castles built by King Edward I that have been collectively designated a World Heritage site.
+Or delve deeper into Welsh culture and history—and Victorian engineering feats—on a visit to the Thomas Telford Centre, dedicated to the engineer who designed the Menai suspension bridge, the longest of its kind when it was opened in the 1820s.
+Then explore Caernarfon Castle, one of four northern Welsh castles built by King Edward I that have been collectively designated a World Heritage site.
 (B,L,D)

 Day 7 — Belfast, Northern Ireland